JuricaRT/Fitness-Partner/README.md

 * `rasa test` -  Tests a trained Rasa model on any files starting with `test_.`
 * `rasa data split nlu` -  Performs a 80/20 split of your NLU training data.
 * `rasa shell` - Loads your trained model and lets you talk to your assistant on the command line.
+* `rasa run actions` - Starts an action server using the Rasa SDK.

 Directory Structure
 -------------